 \subsection{Acknowledgements}

 The authors would like to thank Giovanni Alberti for several discussions.
-A. M. is supported by the ERC-grant ``Regularity of area-minimizing currents'' (306247).
-The second author was supported by the ``ETH Zurich Postdoctoral Fellowship Program and the Marie Curie Actions for People COFUND Program''.
+A. M. was supported by the ERC-grant ``Regularity of area-minimizing currents'' (306247).
+A.S. was supported by the ``ETH Zurich Postdoctoral Fellowship Program and the Marie Curie Actions for People COFUND Program''.